openstack/nova/doc/source/user/architecture.rst

 ----------

-Below you will find a helpful explanation of the key components of a typical (non-cells v1) Nova deployment.
+Below you will find a helpful explanation of the key components of a typical Nova deployment.

 .. image:: /_static/images/architecture.svg
    :width: 100%